aaronbloomfield/ics/hws/hw-networks.md

 Many of the pages returned by tcpdump are compressed to save network bandwidth.
 This is particularly relevant for popular sites that send a lot of data, such as Facebook or CNN.
 You can see this in the packet by the 'Content-Encoding: gzip' header.
 One can easily write the data to file, reverse the base-64 encoding, and the un-gzip it (and there are programs that do just that).
 For this assignment, we'll be looking just at the non-compressed data.

 You will need to analyze the tcpdump.txt file.
-Download the tcpdump.zip file from Collab's resources -- that file is NOT in this repo due to it's size.
+Download the tcpdump.zip file from Collab's resources -- that file is NOT in this repo due to its size.
 In your report, you need to answer the following questions:

 - What websites were visited that encoded the data using gzip?
 We are looking for the domain names (domain.tld), not the exact URL (foo.bar.baz.domain.tld).
 - What types of files were transferred?
 This is encoded in the 'Content-Type' header.